FYI (American TV channel): The Biography Channel

-as FYI (2014-present)
+As FYI (2014–present)

 In December 2013, A+E Networks announced that The Biography Channel would be rebranded as FYI, a contemporary lifestyle network, starting in mid 2014.
-By February, FYI had a slate of six new series including three food series, two home design series, and one style series, with other shows also in development, including pilot orders of Red Hot Design and Jennifer's Way.
+By February, FYI had a slate of six new series including three food series, two home design series, and one style series, with other shows also in development, including pilot orders of Red Hot Design starring Shasta Smith, and Jennifer's Way.
 In April, Midnight Feast was greenlit for the new channel while two others—Say it to my face and Reverse Course—were ordered to pilot.

 With the June 2014 announcement of the 2015 end of the ABC Owned Television Stations-run subscription network Live Well Network, some of its programming was being offered to FYI, which shared partial ABC ownership.
 The network launched on July 7, 2014, with a preview special, FYI: First Look, featuring previews of the network's new programming.
 Its first new original series, Married at First Sight, premiered the next day.

 In January 2015, following the success of its Six Months Later special, FYI ordered Married at First Sight: The First Year.